Chapel End, Waltham Forest

 A densely populated part of north Walthamstow with a wide variety of ethnic minorities, including Asian, Turkish and Greek communities

-Established in 1303 as the manor of Walthamstow Sarum, its present name came into use after the late 1430s, when Sir William Tyrwhitt founded a chapel here, which adjoined his manor house of Salisbury Hall and was dedicated to Edward the Confessor.
+Established in 1303 as the manor of Walthamstow Sarum, the locality’s present name came into use after the late 1430s, when Sir William Tyrwhitt founded a chapel here, which adjoined his manor house of Salisbury Hall and was dedicated to Edward the Confessor.
 The chapel was in ruins by 1650 and attempts to rebuild it foundered.

 With the arrival of the North Circular Road in the late 1920s, factories were built in the north of the district, and this industrial zone continued to grow until the 1960s.
 Sports grounds occupy much of the east side of Chingford Road, together with Sir George Monoux College, formerly a grammar school and now a sixth form college.
-Lloyd Park is situated to the south-west.

 The author James Hilton partly modelled the protagonist of his novel Goodbye Mr Chips on his father, who was head teacher of Chapel End School.
 The character was also influenced by one of Hilton’s teachers at Sir George Monoux School.
-Old boys of Monoux include the jazz musician Sir Johnny Dankworth and the footballer Teddy Sheringham.